AFIT-R/afit-r.github.io/analytics/predictive/ts_exp_smoothing.md

 <img src="/public/images/analytics/time_series/es13-1.png" style="display: block; margin: auto;" />

-If we update our model with this "optimal" $\gamma$ parameter we see that we bring our forecasting error rate down from 2.88% to 2.76%.
+If we update our model with this "optimal" $$\gamma$$ parameter we see that we bring our forecasting error rate down from 2.88% to 2.76%.
 This is a small improvement, but often small improvements can have large business implications.

 ```r